Frequently Asked Questions

 Flammability: Polartec® fleece is much less flammable than other fleece on the market.
-Certificate for conformation to the flammable fabrics act is available upon request.
+A certificate for confirmation to the flammable fabrics act is available upon request.

-No, there are no fire retardant chemicals in the SleepPhones.
-The 88% recycled polyester and 12% spandex fabric is manufactured by Polartec®, without any special coatings.
+No, there are no fire retardant chemicals in the SleepPhones Classic.
+The 88% polyester and 12% spandex fabric is manufactured without any special coatings.

 Yes.
 They are slightly different, and instructions are available below.